C A I T L I N R O T H E R

 Thankfully, I’d already written a solid draft of the sequel.

-While I was working on TWISTED TRIANGLE: A FAMOUS CRIME WRITER, A LESBIAN LOVE AFFAIR AND THE FBI HUSBAND'S VIOLENT REVENGE, I signed a contract for my next non-fiction book, BODY PARTS, about serial killer Wayne Adam Ford.
-I turned in the manuscript only days before the release of TWISTED TRIANGLE, a crazy but entirely factual account of a kidnapping, an attempted murder and a love triangle between two married FBI agents, Gene and Margo Bennett, and novelist Patricia Cornwell.
+While I was working on TWISTED, I signed a contract for my next non-fiction book, BODY PARTS, about serial killer Wayne Adam Ford (which was just re-issued in October 2013).
+I turned in the manuscript only days before the release of TWISTED, a crazy but entirely factual account of a kidnapping, an attempted murder and a love triangle between two married FBI agents, Gene and Margo Bennett, and novelist Patricia Cornwell.

-Since then, I've been continuing to juggle several book projects at a time, while also teaching narrative non-fiction, feature writing, interviewing and creative writing at UCSD Extension, where I share my knowledge and experience with adult professionals.
-I also work as a book doctor/editorial and research consultant, give inspirational and educational speeches, and do TV and radio appearances as a crime expert.
+Since then, I've been continuing to juggle several book projects at a time, while also leading narrative non-fiction and creative writing workshops at UCSD Extension and San Diego Writers, Ink, where I share my knowledge and experience with adult professionals.
+I also work as a book doctor/editorial and research consultant/coach, give inspirational and educational speeches, and do TV and radio appearances as a crime expert and consulting producer.

 In 2008 I got hooked up with TV reporter Alysia Sofios, with whom I co-authored WHERE HOPE BEGINS/DEADLY DEVOTION, a book that mixes inspiration, hope and true crime.